New York Knicks face widespread criticism for racial equality statement - Local News 8

 ‘Turbulent time’

-Dolan, who supervises day-to-day operations of the Knicks, Rangers and WNBA team the New York Liberty, had previously been criticized for an internal email he had sent to MSGC employees on June 1 explaining why the company had not issued a public statement in the aftermath of Floyd’s death.
+Dolan, who supervises day-to-day operations of the Knicks and Rangers, had previously been criticized for an internal email he had sent to MSGC employees on June 1 explaining why the company had not issued a public statement in the aftermath of Floyd’s death.

 In the email, obtained by ESPN, Dolan writes: “We know that some of you have asked about whether our company is going to make a public statement about the killing of George Floyd by a Minneapolis police officer.